Skip to main content

 OptionDescription

-Custom FieldsSelect platform-defined custom fields; if incident doesn’t have this field, displays ”-“
+Custom FieldsSelect platform-defined custom fields as additional display columns; if incident doesn’t have this field, displays ”-“

 Incident Details